...

 Conclusion Online Broker Comparison Switzerland

 As you have seen in the online broker comparison Switzerland, there is no one perfect broker.
-Rather, you should ask yourself what is important to you: probably low Fees?
-Certainly a user-friendly User interface?
-High Safety standards?
-A broad Product range?
+Instead, you should ask yourself what is important to you: Presumably low fees?
+Surely a user-friendly user interface?
+High security standards?
+A broad product range?

-This broker overview is only intended as a guide.
-Compare which fees are charged by your personal investment behaviour and which provider you suits you best.
+This broker overview is only intended to help you.
+Compare which fees apply to your personal investment behaviour and which provider suits you best.

 Feel free to share your personal assessment in the comments and let us know which online broker suits you!